sokolicA/help/git/general.md

 In the previous section we went forward with new changes.
 We can also revert changes and restore the file to a previous version.

 https://git-scm.com/book/en/v2/Git-Basics-Undoing-Things

+### Using tags

+There are two useful commands that allow us to go back in time to a tagged commit.
+Let's say in some point in time we released the first major update and tagged it with `git tag -a v2.0 -m "Second version"`.
+At some later point, after having made new minor releases, we realize that they started turning the project in a wrong direction.

+1) We can create a new branch that will continue from the tagged commit with `git checkout -b [branchName] [tag]`.
+2) We can revert/reset the main branch using the `git reset --hard [tag]` command.